JuliaOcean/PlanktonIndividuals.jl/docs/src/phyto_equations.md

 ## Grazing

-For now, there're no real grazers in the model.
-Instead, a quadratic grazing term is implemented in the model to represent the grazing loss of cells.
+For now, the model does not have individuals of grazers.
+Instead, a quadratic grazing term is parameterized and implemented in the model to represent the grazing loss of cells.
 For each individual, the probability to be grazed (``P_G``) is calculated as below.

 ```math
 P_G =  P_{graz} * pop